Flotomate/product_docs/source/admin/admin-user-management.rst

     :alt: figure 27

--  You add a custom role by going back to the **Roles** page and clicking **Add Roles** situated in the top right corner of the page.
+-  You add a custom role by going back to the **Roles** page and clicking **Create a Role** situated in the top right corner of the page.
    We have the permissions and rights grouped module wise.
 Click any one module to see its rights and permissions.